Festivals in the West Kootenay bring fun, friendship and smiles

 Festivals in Ymir

 The small village of Ymir plays host to the Tiny Lights Festival each year.
-The Village is home to interactive art projects, displays, music, spoken word, art and workshops throughout the weekend.
+This festival is all about forging connections: with others, ourselves and the land around us.
+Normally a quiet, sleepy little place, the village comes alive with interactive art projects, displays, music, spoken word, art and workshops throughout the weekend.
 At the heart of the festival is the Sustainability Village—this area features food, music and merchandise for sale but also educates and teaches people about the importance of living eco-friendly and sustainable lifestyles.

 Julie Matchett